timeteam/timeteam.github.io/_posts/2014-03-23-The-Ark-Before-Noah.md

 ***

 In 1872 an Assistant at the British Museum, **George Smith**, discovered the story of the Flood, more or less as described in the Book of Genesis, inscribed in cuneiform on a clay table found in Nineveh*.
 The story of the Flood was known to the Assyrians and Babylonians more than a thousand years before the Bible.
 The Old Testament scooped by an even older clay testament.
-However, many questions remained unanswered, including how and when the story of the Flood was first told.  **Alan Finkel** fills some of these gaps with discovery and decoding of a new  cuneiform tablet brought to him at the British Museum.  _The Ark Before Noah_ tells the story.
+However, many questions remained unanswered, including how and when the story of the Flood was first told.  **Irving Finkel** fills some of these gaps with discovery and decoding of a new  cuneiform tablet brought to him at the British Museum.  _The Ark Before Noah_ tells the story.